teremterem/MiniAgents/README.md

 MiniAgents provides a structured way to handle messages using the `Message` class and its derivatives.

+You can create custom message types by subclassing `Message`.

 ```python
 from miniagents.messages import Message